tonyhieu/college-notes/_posts/2022-09-26-econ20a-reading.md

 - Public policy not always perfect; can be corrupted or abused

 ### 1-3: How the Economy as a Whole Works

+<mark>Summary:</mark> Countries that are able to produce more goods and services have a higher standard of living.
+Printing can stimulate an economy, leading to the hiring of more workers, but it can also lead to higher inflation.
+Often, printing money (or the lack thereof) causes random business cycles.

 **Principle 8: A Country’s Standard of Living Depends on Its Ability to Produce Goods and Services**
 - Different countries have different qualities of life and average incomes; higher income == higher quality of life